 Nice exploration of the state-space framework.
 Didn't read into part 2 much but it looks like that's where he gets into requisite variety stuff.

-Too tedious and hand-holdy for my patience but it does effectively teach the material in a very accessible way.
+Too tediously hand-holdy for my patience but it does effectively teach the material in a very accessible way.

 It was funny when it randomly started talking about psychic powers.